Yuriy Kosiuk

-Yuriy Anatoliyovych Kosiuk (Юрій Анатолійович Косюк; born 27 May 1968) is a Ukrainian billionaire, and CEO of the country's largest agricultural company MHP.
+Yuriy Anatoliyovych Kosiuk (Юрій Анатолійович Косюк; born 27 May 1968) is a Ukrainian billionaire, and CEO agricultural company MHP.

 Early life

 Kosiuk was born in Katerynopil, Cherkasy oblast.
 His mother, Halyna Yukhymivna Kosiuk, still lives there.
 His father, Anatolii Kosiuk, is buried there.

 He finished high school with honors (gold medal).
 Winner of All-Ukrainian Student's Olympiad on Chemistry.

 In 1985, he entered Kyiv Technological Institute of Food Industry.
 In 1992, Kosiuk graduated in meat and milk production process engineering from the Kyiv Food Industry Institute under the specialty "Technology of meat and meat products".
 In 1989, as a 4th year student, he attended training for brokers.

 Career

 In 1991, Kosyuk became a broker at Kyiv Commodity Exchange.
 In the following year — one of the founders of JV "LKB".
 The company was engaged in import of metal, grain, gas.
-He invested his first earned $100 thousand in his own business — a meat processing workshop in Cherkasy oblast.
+He invested his first earned $100,000 in his own business — a meat processing workshop in Cherkasy oblast.
 The company quickly went bankrupt, however, and had to be sold almost for nothing.
 It was Yuriy Kosyuk's first failure in business.
 In 1995, he became the President of CJSC Scientific-Technical Business Centre for Food Industry.
 In 1998, he founded and headed CJSC Myronivsky Hliboproduct.
 In 2002, the trademark "Nasha Ryaba" entered the market.

 In July 2014, he resigned from the post of the Chairman of the Board of MHP due to the appointment to the post of first Deputy Head of the Presidential Administration of Ukraine.

 On the appointment of Kosyuk, the President of Ukraine Petro Poroshenko announced on 2 July 2014 at a meeting with the leaders of Deputy factions and groups of the Verkhovna Rada of Ukraine.
 In this position, he was in charge of acquisition, technology, and logistics of security agencies.

 On 8 December 2014, the President Petro Poroshenko dismissed Yuriy Kosyuk from the post of the Deputy Head of the Presidential Administration by Decree No. 924.
 However, by Decree No. 925 of the same date, Kosyuk was appointed an Adviser to the President.
 Thereafter, he was newly elected the Chairman of the Board of MHP.